-What will I do during my EAL session?
+What will I do during a learning session?

-When you visit the farm for your EAL session, you should expect to spend about an hour, which includes preparing to work with your equine partner, hands-on time, and closing time.
+When you visit the farm for your equine-assisted learning (EAL) session, you should expect to spend about an hour, which includes preparing to work with your equine partner, hands-on time, and closing time.
 Most sessions are scheduled for 45 minutes, but please allow an additional 15 minutes or so for beginning and ending transitional time.

 Each session will be different depending on your skill level, goals, the equine partner you will be working with, and other factors such as weather.
-However, the following are some examples to give you an idea of what goes on in an EAL session at ECC:
+However, the following are some examples to give you an idea of what goes on in a learning session at ECC:

 • Arrival and greeting with the instructor to transition your student into their session.
 Parents may participate in sessions or wait in our gathering space or their vehicle.
 (5 minutes)